margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Scandal ##
 Oh my God!
 It's so scandalous...
-All those dirty secrets covered up in my hearts blew up in my face, exposed the lies of subliminal messaging, and defamed me.
+All those dirty secrets covered up in my heart blew up in my face, exposed the lies of subliminal messaging, and defamed me.
 It's outraging, it's hushing, it's public!
 What a release that something so dark is brought to light through high-minded sensational art.
 It's good to keep things private, and not be afraid of the public.